ifdao/zkpass-contract/docs/whitepapper.md

   * mac_key represents the MAC key in TLS
   * t stands for summary (Digest)

-## Related Technologies
-  * TLS: Secure Transport Layer Protocol, a protocol used to provide confidentiality and data integrity between two communicating applications. tls is the cornerstone of communication in the web world.

-  * MPC: Secure Multiparty Computation, which allows multiple participants to jointly participate in the computation without revealing their privacy, here mainly uses obfuscated circuits and optimized fast multiparty computation ECDSA algorithms.

-  * ZKP: Zero Knowledge Proof, which refers to the ability of a prover to convince a verifier that an assertion is correct without providing any useful information to the verifier, and the specific implementation will use the PLONK algorithm.

 ## Three Stages:
   * Multi-party handshake.
     * P gets (tid, uri, assert) from V. uri is the api of the query and assert is the result assertion.